KyloIO/kylo-docs/KyloDeploymentGuide.rst

 =========================

-For development and sandbox environments you can leverage the cleanup script to remove all of the Think Big services as well as Elasticsearch, ActiveMQ, and NiFi.
+For development and sandbox environments you can leverage the cleanup script to remove all of the Kylo services as well as Elasticsearch, ActiveMQ, and NiFi.

 .. code-block:: shell